 PennDOT is making a non-binary gender designation option available on its driver’s licenses and photo ID cards.
 The new designation option is now available.
 [Read more…] about Important Change to PA Driver Licenses and ID Cards

-Two notaries from two counties were sanctioned by the Pennsylvania Department of State for violations of the Notary Public Law.
+Three notaries from two counties were disciplined by the Department of State for violations against the notary public law.

 PAN had such a great turnout for last week’s webinar on “How to Keep a Correct Journal,” that we’re offering it again on Thursday, July 23 and Friday, July 24, 11 a.m. and 1 p.m.

 Notaries are making news around the country.

 Television home remodeler Alison Victoria Gramenos has dropped a civil fraud lawsuit against an Oak Park notary she accused of forging her name on financial documents.

 As part of the agreement, the notary, Adriana Rodriguez will not sign Gramenos’ name to any document or notarize any document with Gramenos’ purported signature for five years.
 Gramenos said she was engaged in a cooperative enterprise with the notary’s employer, who was not named.

 According to attorneys involved in the lawsuit, the parties came to an amicable resolution and no liability was found.

 Gramenos is the host of Windy City Rehab on HGTV.